 King Ranch goods look and feel authentic because they are – just like the ranch that inspired their creation.
 No flash-in-the-pan merchandising idea, the King Ranch Saddle Shop is a living, uninterrupted outgrowth of the original 1860s saddle shop on the old Santa Gertrudis Division of King Ranch.

-King Ranch has licensing agreements with Beretta and Ford Motor Company.
-King Ranch Beretta shotguns and King Ranch Ford F-150 trucks convey the same understated opulence and commitment to quality as the custom saddles made by the Kineño craftsmen of the King Ranch Saddle Shop.
+King Ranch has a licensing agreement with Ford Motor Company.
+King Ranch Ford F-150 trucks convey the same understated opulence and commitment to quality as the custom saddles made by the Kineño craftsmen of the King Ranch Saddle Shop.

 To learn more about the King Ranch Saddle Shop, please visit www.krsaddleshop.com.
 All the photographs of furniture that you will see there were taken at the Main House on the Santa Gertrudis Division of King Ranch.